Hereditary Cancer Test

 Test

-What is Germline Genetic Testing?
+What Is Germline Genetic Testing?

 Germline genetic testing is a form of precision medicine used to determine if you’re at increased risk for developing certain types of cancer.
-Commonly inherited cancers include breast, ovarian, gastrointestinal, colorectal, pancreatic, melanoma and prostate.
+Commonly inherited cancers include breast, ovarian, gastrointestinal, colorectal, pancreatic, skin and prostate.

 • Cancer diagnosed before age 50